Choosing the right colour for your interior can seem daunting.

 Taking the guess work away

-I would always recommend you test paint colours out on at least a 1mtr square board first, and then see how it responds to different conditions and light.
+Once you have a list of colours for your interior, I would always recommend you test paint colours out on at least a 1mtr square board first, and then see how it responds to different conditions and light.
 Don’t ever create little sections of paint sitting next to each other as this is not an accurate test.

 I love to use a variety of textures to give a more three-dimensional image to flat surfaces, and colour can really change with different lighting.
 With the introduction of LED’ s, and other low energy lamps, it’s essential to understand what type of coloured light will hit your walls and from which direction.
 Velvets, iridescences and dead flat finishes add real interest to an interior.